mbrc12/kirari/README.md

 ## Trivia:

-The coin symbol used by Kirari is 견, which is `0xACAC` in Unicode. ;)
+The coin symbol used by Kirari is ⏣, which is an aromatic benzene.

 This readme will be extended as and when needed.